How to Setup Django + Starter Template

 from django.urls import path, include

-If you are working alone or if you are working with a team.
-Its always best to push your code to a git repository.
-In the following steps I'll show you how to push the current code to you repo.
+If you are working alone or with a team, it's always best to push your code to a Git repository.
+In the following steps, I'll show you how to push the current code to your repo.

-file to ingore the files you do not want to commit.
-For instance you definately do not want to push venv file to git so add the name of the venv folder to the gitignore file
+First, create a .gitignore file to ignore the files you do not want to commit.
+For instance, you definitely do not want to push the virtual environment folder to Git, so add the name of the virtual environment folder to the .gitignore file:

 VENV_NAME